mostafax/Scalable-Image-Inference-API/README.md

 - RESTful API to accept image files and return object detection results.
 - Background task processing using Celery and Redis.
 - Supports concurrent request handling with scalable task queue management.
-- Object detection using YOLOv5/YOLOv8 pre-trained models.
+- Object detection using YOLOv5 pre-trained model.
 - Dockerized for easy deployment and scalability.

 ## Table of Contents